eddie/eddie.github.io/_posts/2015-02-28-angularjs-component-communication.md

 ```

-# Create your own channel service
+## Create your own channel service

+We can now use the EventChannel factory to create an individual service channel that has a cleary defined API.

 ```javascript